Manhattan Cafe

-Manhattan Cafe, (マンハッタンカフェ, 5 March 1998 – 13 August 2015) was a Japanese Thoroughbred racehorse and sire.
+Manhattan Cafe (マンハッタンカフェ; Hepburn: Manhattan Kafe; 5 March 1998 – 13 August 2015) was a Japanese Thoroughbred racehorse and sire.
 Unraced as a juvenile, he began his racing career as a three-year-old in 2001.
 He improved throughout the season, winning three minor races before developing into a top class stayer in autumn when he recorded Grade I wins in the Kikuka Sho and the Arima Kinen.
-He won the Tenno Sho as a four-year-old and was retired from racing after an unsuccessful bid for the Prix de l'Arc de Triomphe.
+He won the Tennō Shō as a four-year-old and was retired from racing after an unsuccessful bid for the Prix de l'Arc de Triomphe.
 Manhattan Cafe later became a highly successful breeding stallion.
 He died in 2015.

 Background

 Manhattan Cafe was a black horse standing 16.3 hands (1.70 metres) with a narrow white blaze bred in Hokkaido, Japan by Shadai Farms.
 He was sired by Sunday Silence, who won the 1989 Kentucky Derby, before retiring to stud in Japan where he was champion sire on thirteen consecutive occasions.
 His other major winners included Deep Impact, Stay Gold, Heart's Cry, Zenno Rob Roy and Neo Universe.
 Manhattan Cafe's dam Subtle Change won three races in Ireland before being exported to become a broodmare in Japan.
 She was a descendant of the outstanding German broodmare Schwarzblaurot, the ancestor of numerous major winners including Sagace, Slip Anchor, Stacelita, Zagreb and Buena Vista.

 As a foal, the colt was put up for auction at the JRHA Select Sale and was sold for ¥136,500,000.
 He entered the ownership of Ken Nishikawa and was sent into training with Futoshi Kojima.
 He was ridden in most of his races by Masayoshi Ebina.